goxan/PyGRanking/README.md

 # ML-prototype

 This repo contains prototype version of the neural-network based algorithm to predict the rank of the issues, based on the currently solved issue.

-It's important to know, that system will not work if the repo do not have the closed issues, open issues
+**It's important to know, that system will not work if**
+1. The repo do not have closed issues
+2. The repo do not have open issues
+3. You don't have access to the repo
+4. Wrong repo url

-## How to run
+## How to install
 Before installation be sure that you have installed:
 1. python of version 3.6 or greater https://www.python.org/downloads/
 2. git https://git-scm.com/downloads